chefdommm/Fin-Tech-Assignment-1/README.md

 <mark>What are the other major companies in this domain?</mark>

-There are a sustantial number of comapnies in this Domain but few offer the amount of options on Mogo FIancials Platform.
+There are a substantial number of Companies in this Domain but few offer the amount of options on Mogo's Platform.
 SOme Companies that do reach the spectrum of Mogo are
 1) Mozzo
 2) Motif
 3) PayStack